qafedev/forms-conversion-documentation/enter_query_mode.md

 Feel free to use any type of database.
 For this example we assume an Oracle database.

+You can find the database definition in [formname]-resource-tier.qaml, or HRFORM1-resource-tier.qaml

 Form details:

 Form name is "HRFORM1"